cau-riken/zaviewer/README.md

 ## C) Vizualise your own data <a id="local-data"></a>

-ZAViewer is able to display sets of large slice images, along with several kind of optional secondary data, such as :
+ZAViewer is able to display sets of large slice images, along with several kinds of optional secondary data, such as :

 * region delineation images (SVG) sets (one for each slice),
 * region informations, and their hierarchical organization,